VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 {{< details title="Show answer" closed="true" >}}

-You should see that a convective region forms directly on top of the overshooting region.
+In the Kippenhahn diagram, shown in the lower left corner of the pgstar windows, you should see that a convective region forms directly on top of the overshooting region.
+Alternatively, you can also in the mixing plot, shown in the lower right corner of the pgstar window, that a convective region is forming every now and then on top of the overshooting region.
-This phenomenon is called helium breathing pulses and occurs mostly in low and intermediate mass stars occuring during core helium burning.
+This phenomenon is called helium breathing pulses and occurs mostly in low and intermediate-mass stars, occurring during core helium burning.
 The reason that this happens is due to the convective core reaching into layers with a strong chemical gradient.
 When this happens, a convective region forms on top of the core that is stable against overshooting, pushing down the overshooting and the core mass.
-Numerically, the modeling of the convective boundaries in these regions is challenging and has to do with the $\nabla_\text{rad}$ profile changing during the evolution leading to the formation of with the formation of the convective region forming when reaching a local minimum.
+Numerically, the modeling of the convective boundaries in these regions is challenging and has to do with the $\nabla_\text{rad}$ profile changing during the evolution, leading to the formation of a convective region when reaching a local minimum.
 It is not clear if the helium breathing pulses are of physical or numerical nature.
 If you want to read more about helium breathing pulses, you can check out these papers: [Castellani et al. 1985](https://ui.adsabs.harvard.edu/abs/1985ApJ...296..204C/abstract), [Constantino et al. 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3866C/abstract), [Salaris & Cassisi 2017](https://ui.adsabs.harvard.edu/abs/2017RSOS....470192S/abstract), [Paxton et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...34P/abstract), and [Córsico & Althaus 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...964...30C/abstract) (their figure 1 nicely illustrates the impact of the breathing pules on the core helium burning time).